decentraland/old-documentation/_posts/deploy/2018-01-01-deploy-to-now.md

 To deploy a scene to now:

-1. Make sure you have the latest version of the _Zeit Now CLI_ installed.
+1. Make sure you have the latest version of the _Zeit Now CLI_, and of the _Decentraland CLI_ installed.

     ```
-    npm install -g now
+    npm i -g decentraland now
     ```

 2. Run the following command form the scene's `export` folder (that you created with the `dcl export` command):

    ```
-   npm run deploy:now
+   now
    ```

    The console will show you the output of the server as it installs the necessary dependencies to run your scene.
 This takes a few minutes.